teaching and internacionalization

 In the field of research, our School has professorships, spaces for generating and making available knowledge and science, supported by companies that rely on the ability of our School to generate prosperity in society:

-Similar to these professorships, and in continuous work to generate knowledge and science, the School also has research groups:Nebrija Group of Economic Analysis of the Tourist System Nebrija Group of Business Creation and Internationalization.
-(ECEIN) Nebrija Group of research in Security, Risk and Conflict Management (SEGERICO).
+Similar to these professorships, and in continuous work to generate knowledge and science, the School also has research groups:Nebrija Group of Economic Analysis of the Tourist System Nebrija Group of Economy, Wellness, Business and Internationalization (ECEIN) Nebrija Group of research in Security, Risk and Conflict Management (SEGERICO)

 The Department of Economics and Business Administration of Nebrija University and Thomson Reuters have a collaboration agreement, which is summarized and specified in the following activities: